 As you can see, with a slight increase in rental income, our property has appreciated by $500,000 in a matter of one year.
 So, imagine the amount of property appreciation if you cut down on property expenses and added a few extra services!

 In the video below, our founder, Rob Overstreet takes a minute to talk about Forced Appreciation and how our investing partners benefit from it.

 Properly done, this increase in real estate value can offer increases in cash flow and additional tax advantages.
 You don’t have to be a market speculator to profit from this.
-In fact, “forced” appreciation truly is the secret sauce and the number one way that millions are made in commercial real estate.
+In fact, “forced” appreciation truly is the secret sauce and the number one way that millions are made in commercial real estate investment.